Rozi19/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit:-Content listing of current directory 2-bring-me-home:-Changeing the working directory to user home 3-list files:-Display current directory content in a long format
+1-listit:-Content listing of current directory 2-bring-me-home:-Changeing the working directory to user home 3-list files:-Display current directory content in a long format 4-listmorefiles:- Display current directory contents, including hidden files (starting with .).
+Use the long format